huggingface/optimum-habana/examples/text-generation/README.md

 ### Running with FP8

 Llama2-70b, Llama2-7b, Llama3-70b, Llama3-8b, Mixtral-8x7B, Falcon-7B, Falcon-40B, Falcon-180B and phi-2 in FP8 are enabled using the [Intel Neural Compressor (INC)](https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html), which provides model measurement and quantization capabilities in PyTorch.
 From synapse 1.17 / optimum-habana 1.13 release, INC is used by default for measuring and quantization.
 Habana Quantization Toolkit (HQT), which was used earlier, will be removed in future releases.
-To use HQT, disable INC by setting `-e USE_INC=0`.
+To use HQT, disable INC by setting the following environment variable: `USE_INC=0`.

 More information on enabling fp8 in SynapseAI is available here: https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html